 The Mercedes-Benz Group is generally exposed to various financial risks, including risks from changes in market prices such as currency exchange rates, interest rates and commodity prices.
 In addition, the Mercedes-Benz Group is exposed to credit risks, country risks, liquidity risks and risks of restricted access to capital markets, risks from changes in credit ratings and risks relating to pension plans.
-Should any of the following risks materialize, this could have material adverse effects on the Mercedes-Benz Group's business, net assets, financial condition and results of operations.
+Should any of the following risks materialize, this could have material adverse effects on Mercedes-Benz Group's profitability, cash flows and financial position.

-Further information on financial risks is provided in Note 34 (Management of financial risks) of the Notes to the Annual Consolidated Financial Statements 2022 of MBG, incorporated by reference in this Prospectus.
-Information on the Group's financial instruments is provided in Note 33 (Financial instruments) of the Notes to the Annual Consolidated Financial Statements 2022 of MBG.
+Further information on financial risks is provided in Note 33 (Management of financial risks) of the Notes to the Annual Consolidated Financial Statements 2023 of MBG, incorporated by reference in this Prospectus.
+Information on the Group's financial instruments is provided in Note 32 (Financial instruments) of the Notes to the Annual Consolidated Financial Statements 2023 of MBG.